zirroneous/ciat-lonbarde-diy/56roolzunglusf/README.md

 #### what next:

 - reworking of the rungling section of the panel. i was off on a tangent with the i/o section, i reckon..
+- some form of explanation is in order, i'm sure.

 #### <3, molg.